biglocalnews/.github/profile/README.md

 Big Local News is a program at Stanford University creating tools and data that empower journalists to better cover their community.

 Our team authors open-source software that gathers and refines hard-to-obtain public records about policing, politics, public health, employment and other topics.
-We work with reporters to analyze the records, find stories and produce journalism with impact.
+We work with reporters to analyze the records, find stories and produce journalism that makes an impact.

 Our website at [biglocalnews.org](https://biglocalnews.org/) allows journalists to pool data and work together.